middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 - added `contextKey` option, defaults to `"s3"`
 - added `cacheMaxSize` to the option schema; `s3ValidateOptions` rejected it in 7.x although the cache already honoured it
 - A failed client init (for example an `awsClientAssumeRole` that cannot be assumed) is no longer memoized for the life of the container: the next invocation retries.
+- With `awsClientAssumeRole` the client is now rebuilt when `sts` refetches the credentials, instead of keeping the first invocation's, by then expired, session for the life of the container
 - `fetchData` entries are typed as the SDK's `GetObjectCommandInput`, so `ChecksumMode: 'ENABLED'` type-checks as the option schema already allowed; the `GetObjectCommandInputNoChecksumMode` type is removed **Breaking Change** (types only)

 ### [s3-object-response](/docs/middlewares/s3-object-response)